Developer Productivity Engineering Blog

 Test Distribution In Action: A Practitioner’s Feedback from the Trenches

 Test Distribution is an approach that accelerates test execution and complements build caching while addressing many of the limitations of single-machine parallelism and CI fanout.
 It does this by extending test parallelism which farms out test execution to remote executors.
-Along with Build Cache, it is one of the major build and test acceleration features available in Gradle Enterprise.
+Along with Build Cache, it is one of the major build and test acceleration features available in Develocity.

 We caught up with Cedric Champeau, consulting member of the technical staff at Oracle, a former engineer on the Gradle Build Tool core team and a Groovy committer, to ask him about his experience with Test Distribution (TD) while working on the Gradle Build Tool open source project.